-The temptation is too much and suddenly three older boys of sixteen, jump onto the deck of a barge, and manage to grab a sack of oats and a round of cheese and some eggs and take off.
+The temptation is too much and suddenly three older teenagers — led by Patrick again, jump onto the deck of a barge, and manage to grab a sack of oats and a round of cheese and some eggs and take off.

 We all stay quiet and say nothing hoping that the Bailiff and his men have not noticed.

-Local historian Ruth Illingworth on the Church of Ireland Reverend Henry Ferris who gave his life caring for Famine victims in Killucan, County Westmeath:
+Local historian Ruth Illingworth at the grave of the Reverend Henry Ferris in St Etchen’s Churchyard in Killucan, County Westmeath, where he gave his life caring for his parishioners in April, 1848.

 Also see John McKeown (Eastern Regional Manager, Waterways Ireland) on the National Famine Way along the Royal Canal: